How To Buy A Foreclosed Home In 6 Steps

 You can also buy a foreclosed home directly from a bank or lender on the open market.

 You might see the term “REO” while searching for home listings.
 This stands for “real estate owned,” and denotes a foreclosed property that’s now owned by a bank or lender.
-Typically, once the property becomes an REO, the bank will clear any liens on the property and evict the previous homeowner before selling the home, so you won’t have to.
+Typically, once the property becomes REO, the bank will clear any liens on the property and evict the previous homeowner before selling the home.

 At this stage, the bank has secured the home at an auction and is now selling the home to recoup what’s owed on the property.
 The bank will likely hire a local real estate agent to put it on the market.